shoaibali/Facebook-Wall-Feed-widget-for-SilverStripe/README.md

 - Add more configuration options to control the feed such as open links in new window for comments, verify SSL peer for curl, update access_token on expiry and be able to configure either to display posts from owner of the page or everyone.
 - offline_access is being deprecated therefore Task will need to be updated accordingly see https://developers.facebook.com/roadmap/offline-access-removal/
 - Support for sites running https protocol.
-- Complete the CSS, currently broken
+- Complete the CSS, currently broken.

 ## License